Erwin Bachmann

 Erwin Bachmann (5 May 1921 – 18 February 2010) was an Obersturmführer (Senior Storm Leader/First Lieutenant) in the Waffen SS during World War II.
-He was a recipient of the Knight's Cross of the Iron Cross, which was awarded to recognize extreme battlefield bravery or successful military leadership by Nazi Germany during World War II.
+He was a recipient of the Knight's Cross of the Iron Cross, awarded by Nazi Germany to recognize battlefield bravery or successful military leadership during World War II.

 Early life

-Bachmann was born on the 5 May 1921 in Reinhausen Göttingen.
+Bachmann was born on the 5 May 1921 in Reinhausen, Göttingen.
 He was educated at home until 1927 when he attended the local school in Reinhausen.
 After leaving school in April 1935, he started an apprenticeship with a local firm, passing his trade tests in 1938 he was given a position as an administrative assistant.

 World War II

 In August 1939 he volunteered for the SS-VT and was assigned to the 2nd Company, SS Training and Reserve Battalion Germania stationed in Hamburg.

 At the end of the Polish Campaign he was posted as a machine gunner to the 11th Company SS Regiment Germania and took part in the Battle of France.
 He was promoted to Rottenführer (Corporal) in August 1941 and in September 1941 he was involved in Operation Barbarossa, the invasion of the Soviet Union until November 1941 when he returned to the SS Training and Reserve Battalion Germania.

 He was then selected to become an officer and from February to June 1942 he was posted to the SS-Junkerschule (Officer Candidate School) in Bad Tölz and after graduation his first duties were in the SS Training and Reserve Battalion Germania which at the time was stationed in Arnhem in the Netherlands and he was promoted to Oberscharführer (Senior Squad Leader) in May 1942.

 In September 1942 he volunteered for a posting with the SS Division Wiking until January 1943 and the formation of the new SS Division Frundsberg he was posted in as the adjutant of the 2nd Battalion, 10th SS Panzer Regiment, with the rank of Untersturmführer (Second Lieutenant).

-In October 1943, he was given his first command, which was a platoon in the 3rd Company, 10th SS Panzer Regiment, Frundsberg Division.
+In October 1943, he was given his first command, which was a platoon in the 3rd Company, 10th SS Panzer Frundsberg Division.
 After a short retraining course on the Sturmgeschütz (assault gun) he was given command of the 5th Company, Sturmgeschütz Battalion, and also promoted to Obersturmführer (First Lieutenant) in November 1944.